ASSET PURCHASE AGREEMENT

 (c) the Seller may terminate this Agreement by giving written notice to the Purchaser in the event the Purchaser is in breach of any representation, warranty or covenant contained in this Agreement, and such breach (i) individually or in combination with any other such breach, would cause the conditions set forth in Section 2.3 not to be satisfied and (ii) is not cured within twenty (20) days following delivery by the Seller to the Purchaser of written notice of such breach;

-(d) the Purchaser may terminate this Agreement by giving written notice to the Seller if the Closing shall not have occurred on or before 180 days after the Effective Date (the “Outside Date”) by reason of the failure of any condition precedent under Section 2.3 (unless the failure results primarily from a breach by the Purchaser of any representation, warranty or covenant contained in this Agreement); or
+(d) the Purchaser may terminate this Agreement by giving written notice to the Seller if the Closing shall not have occurred on or before the one year anniversary of the date of this Agreement (the “Outside Date”) by reason of the failure of any condition precedent under Section 2.3 (unless the failure results primarily from a breach by the Purchaser of any representation, warranty or covenant contained in this Agreement); or

 (e) the Seller may terminate this Agreement by giving written notice to the Purchaser if the Closing shall not have occurred on or before the Outside Date by reason of the failure of any condition precedent under Section 2.3 (unless the failure results primarily from a breach by the Seller of any representation, warranty or covenant contained in this Agreement).